CONDITIONAL SENTENCES

 If Rakesh learns affiliate marketing, he will make a lot of money. ✓

-Here the rule applied as per the requirement hence it is an accurate sentence.
+Here the rule is applied as per the requirement hence it is an accurate sentence.

 Formation: In the first type of conditional sentence we hope that the first action will come into existence only then another will happen.
 Therefore we always use the condition in the present tense and the second part of the sentence in the future indefinite tense.